 Make the most out of the lobby in your dispensary

-Maximize the role:
+Maximize the role

 Maximize your retail sales by taking the receptionist station to the next level.
 Learn how to create an engaging customer experience through effective conversation, providing helpful suggestions, and gaining customer insights that can inform future sales.
-Gain an understanding of how a warm welcome and personalized service will lead to increased satisfaction, higher profits, and long lasting relationships with customers.

-Create sales from inside the lobby: Optimize your retail sales with omnichannel opportunities from the receptionist station or lobby.
+Optimize your retail sales with omnichannel opportunities from the receptionist station or lobby.
 Omnichannel sales are a strategy that enables customers to shop in multiple ways.
 This type of selling allows customers to have access to product information and purchase products from anywhere at any time.
 These channels can include your lobby in various ways.

 Give customers the convenience of quickly purchasing their needs even if waits are long.
 Understand why it's important to have omnichannel sales--with its ability to increase customer satisfaction, drive up profits, and build lasting relationships.
 Discover how Meadow can offer powerful support with its omnichannel approach right inside your lobby:

-• Kiosk Mode: Make your lobby more inviting and convenient with an extra iPad, tablet, or kiosk stand.
+Make your lobby more inviting and convenient with an extra iPad, tablet, or kiosk stand.
 With just a single link to an easy, secure shopping experience, customers and visitors can browse through your menu while they wait.
 They can even place their desired order for pick-up if they know exactly what they’re looking for.
 Offer your customers the convenience of being able to shop anytime with this simple solution.

 Process sales without a Budtender in your lobby with Kiosk Mode and Meadow

-Create sales from outside of the shop: Train receptionists to monitor multiple channels, such as phones and live chat, providing rapid responses with accurate information.
+Train receptionists to monitor multiple channels, such as phones and live chat, providing rapid responses with accurate information.
 This will create a positive experience for customers, increasing the likelihood of repeat sales.

-• Take Phone Orders: Offering phone support and orders as part of a receptionist's duties is an essential part of the omnichannel sales experience.
+Offering phone support and orders as part of a receptionist's duties is an essential part of the omnichannel sales experience.
 By providing customers with the option to place phone orders, you are giving them added convenience and accessibility.
 Having a well-trained receptionist on staff can also help streamline processes and ensure high quality customer service for both in-person and phone orders.
 This provides customers with a seamless shopping experience, regardless of where they make their purchase.

-Curate an experience inside the lobby: Customers do not like waiting.
+Customers do not like waiting.
 Give your customers a reason to stay, despite the wait, with the right vibes.
 Make sure they are aware of what you have to offer by placing a visible menu in the lobby.
 Give them something interesting to do while they wait, like providing magazines or reading materials.
 Add additional comfort with the right furniture and lighting.
 Furthermore, decorate your shop's lobby with art and music that showcase its unique atmosphere.
 If someone should be in charge of maintaining this part of your store, look no further than the receptionist.
 However, atmosphere isn’t everything, your staff plays a role in this too.
 Having an outgoing receptionist who isn’t afraid of chatting up your waiting customers can impact the customer experience greatly.

 Mastering the customer intake flow at your dispensary is important for providing customers with an efficient, helpful experience.
 This will help to increase sales while also creating a positive reputation for your business.
 Taking the time to train and mentor your receptionists in all aspects of customer service will ensure that every customer receives the care and attention they deserve.